rhodyprog4ds/BrownFall25/syllabus/policies.md

 ## Portfolio Deadlines and Extensions

 Building your Data Science Portfolio should be an ongoing process, where you commit work to your portfolio frequently.
-If something comes up and you cannot finish all that you would like assessed by the deadline, open an `Extension Request` issue on your repository at least **24 hours** before the deadline.
+If something comes up and you cannot finish all that you would like assessed by the deadline, open an `Extension Request` issue on your {term}`repository` at least **24 hours** before the deadline.

 In this issue, include:
 1. A proposed new deadline